-North Bali is home to the most beautiful waterfalls of the island.
-But there is one secret waterfall spot that is barely known to many travelers.
+North Bali is home to some of the most beautiful waterfalls of the island.
+But there is one pretty secret waterfall spot that isn’t a very popular waterfall yet.
 It is the Banyu Wana Amertha Waterfalls, also known as Bhuana Sari Waterfall.
-It is one of the most untouched and underrated waterfalls in Bali.
+It is still one of the ‘hidden gems’ in Bali and definitely one of the most special waterfalls in Bali.
 With looks straight out of a fairytale, this waterfall is absolutely worth a visit.
-And the best things is, there is not only one waterfall to discover here… Read this blog post about Banyu Wana Amertha waterfalls and to find out all the information you need before visiting!
+And the best things is, there is not only one waterfall to discover here… Read in this blog post about Banyu Wana Amertha waterfalls to find out all the information you need before visiting!

 About Banyu Wana Amertha waterfalls